 All University of Minnesota, Morris chemistry and biochemistry courses are taught by faculty who have the highest degree in their field of specialization and who are actively involved in research with undergraduate students.

-Morris chemistry faculty members work closely with students.
+Morris chemistry faculty works closely with students.
 In fact, students who seek individual attention are welcome to drop by their professor's office to get help with coursework, career advice, or just to chat.

 Approximately two-thirds of Morris chemistry and biochemistry graduates pursue post-graduate studies in graduate or professional school, including: